mobiletoly/ktor-hexagonal-multimodule/README.md

 # Hexagonal architecture for AddressBook

-Backend API application built using hexagonal architecture and implemented with Kotlin's ktor.
+Backend API service built using hexagonal architecture and implemented with Kotlin's ktor.
+This code may seems like an overkill for a simple application such as Address Book, but treat is a foundation for much larger services.

 # Overview